 A combination of root and water damage has washed out the mortar and caused the upper courses of stonework to be disrupted.
 This will lead to more space for roots to grow and expand and further stonework problems.
 Here we see areas of stonework with no mortar between them and large hawthown growths to the left.

-The roots were removed and the corework was consolidated.
+The roots were removed for the stone repairs and the corework was consolidated.
 Existing stonework was reused where possible and some on site stones were incorporated to remove the need for new stones being used on the repair.
 All mortars were lime putty based and were matched on the existing mortars found elsewhere on the castle.